andreybleme/andreybleme.github.io/_posts/2018-05-27-the-internet-master-switch.markdown

 Source: [https://www.statista.com/statistics/254727/most-visited-web-properties-in-brazil/](https://www.statista.com/statistics/254727/most-visited-web-properties-in-brazil/)

 You might be thinking: "wait, media websites still have significant participation on traffic influence".
 Yes, in fact they do.
-But...
-How do they get page views?
+But how do they get page views?
 In 2018, the Media depends on both Google and Facebook for their own page visits, since [it’s the majority of their traffic](https://blog.parse.ly/post/3476/yahoo-tops-twitter-traffic-referral-source-digital-publishers/).

 The relationship between media sites and these 2 tech giants is quite difficult.
 They both have already tried to increase control over news media.
 In 2014 Facebook created Instant Articles, described as a service “for any publisher to create fast, interactive articles on Facebook”.
 Instant Articles kept people within the Facebook app, rather than sending readers through to a publisher’s own sites, where they can monetize them way much more effectively and have better control of readers data.
 [Some publishers appearead to be cooling on Facebook Instant Articles](https://digiday.com/media/publishers-appear-cooling-facebook-instant-articles/) and started pulling out from these services.